emaame/emaame.github.io/splatnet2statink_runs_as_daemon.en.md

 WantedBy=multi-user.target
 ```

-start.sh / stop.sh are the same as splatnet2statink.service.
+start.sh / stop.sh and others are the same as splatnet2statink.service.
+Enable it and start it.

 # References
 * [splatnet2statink.py](https://github.com/frozenpandaman/splatnet2statink)